 After your regular dental checkup, your dentist and hygienist will let you know if a deep cleaning is recommended.
 This treatment is an affordable option that can help prevent more serious periodontal problems down the road.
 This problem is called periodontitis.
 Periodontitis is a serious gum infection that damages the gum and can destroy the jawbone that holds the teeth in place.
 So advanced periodontitis can lead to tooth loss; it has also been shown to be a risk factor in heart and lung disease.

 Patients present with varied histories.
 Some people tell us that when they brush there is a lot of bleeding; in severe cases, people wake up with blood on their pillowcases.
 Another common symptom is that patients see more length in their teeth, the roots are being exposed, the gums are receding.
-Some complaint of shifting, spacing, and mobility of their teeth.
+Some complain of shifting, spacing, chipping, and mobility of their teeth.
 A classic symptom is bad breath or a bad taste in their mouth.
 Patients relate that loved ones and coworkers pull away from them when they are trying to speak with them.

 Eventually, patients will come to the dentist.
 They will have an initial exam, x rays, and gentle dental probing.
 The probing is an instrument that measures in mm.
 The depth of the pocket around the tooth.
 A pocket is the distance from the tip of the gum line to where the actual bone is, that is supporting the tooth.
 The deeper (greater in depth than 4mm) the pocket the more serious the condition.
 These pockets harbor disease.
 Food debris and bacteria combine to form enzymes that can erode the enamel of the tooth (cavities); additionally, the enzymes eat away at the bone.
 As the bone loss increases the pocket depth increases, the tooth becomes looser and the infection progresses.